EvansSchoolPolicyAnalysisAndResearch/LSMS-Agricultural-Indicators-Code/Malawi IHS/Malawi IHS Wave 1/readme.md

 - **Known Issues:** Hired labor days are most likely understated.
 As mentioend before under Labor of Crop Expenses 1. the survey instrument did not ask for number of hired labors.
 Therefore, some households may have reported labor days and wages for one laborer or all hired laborers.

 ### Vaccine Usage
-- **Description:** This dataset includes case_id and farmerid as a unique identifiers, whether or not the farmer was the livestock keeper, characteristics about the livestock keeper (age, gender, etc.) and whether or not a farmer chose to vaccinate all animals.
+- **Description:** This dataset includes case_id and individual_id as a unique identifiers, whether or not the farmer was the livestock keeper, characteristics about the livestock keeper (age, gender, etc.) and whether or not a farmer chose to vaccinate all animals.
 - **Output:** Malawi_IHS_W1_off_farmer_vaccine.dta
 - **Coding Status:** ![Complete](https://placehold.co/15x15/c5f015/c5f015.png) `Complete`
-- **Known Issues:** Is farmerid the variable name we want?
+- **Known Issues:** None

 ### Animal Health (Diseases)
 - **Description:** This dataset includes case_id as a unique identifier and a series of binary variables indicating whether a household experienced livestock types having various diseases.